Yes, you can use mineral oil on stained wood. Mainly it works better if it’s a water-based stain that you plan to oil

 Not only can you use it for wood protection but also for giving the wood a nice shine.

-Now that you know all about using mineral oil on stained wood, try it out!
+Now that you know all about using mineral oil on stained wood, try it out.
+Your wood surfaces will thank you for it.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.